MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/ui-writing.md

 #### Know when to use active voice

 In an _active_ voice, the subject performs the action.
 It starts with the person or thing that's taking the action.
+For example, "Enter a few letters" is a simple, direct request for the reader to take action.

 In _passive_ voice, the subject receives the action (as opposed to performing it).
 The past participle of the action verb follows some form of the verb to be (e.g., has been, will be).
-Unlike active voice, passive voice obscures or omits the actor, making the sentence less direct and sometimes ambiguous.
+Passive voice obscures or omits the actor, making the sentence less direct and sometimes ambiguous.
+For example, "A few letters should be entered" lacks clarity and authority.

 **Active vs Passive voice examples**